FALSE RELIGIONS OF THE WORLD

 Tolerance – Is a fairly new social trend that resembles a religion in a way

-that discriminate between good and evil.
+that attempts to discriminate between good and evil.
 Those who believe in

 moral and spiritual absolutes are not tolerated.

-– Def: “A cult is a spurious sect or religion that places its members in
+– Def: “A spurious sect or religion that places its members in

 bondage to its belief system.”
 All cults seek to make their members beholden